Nurse Navigators Guide Cancer Patients

 - Provide emotional support for patients and family members.

 Connecting patients with resources

 Nurse navigators also connect patients with community resources to help with issues they may have.
-For instance, they may help patients get gas cards or vouchers to offset travel costs, find lodging for those traveling from a long distance or schedule an appointment with a nutritionist.
+For instance, they can help patients traveling from a long distance connect with lodging options or schedule an appointment with a nutritionist.
 They provide emotional support and clinical expertise, as well.

 The University of Kansas Cancer Center launched its nurse navigator system in 2011 as one more way to help improve the patient experience and increase overall patient satisfaction.
 Nurse navigators are responsible for working step by step with new patients to help make their cancer journeys a little easier.